 CONTENT OF ADVERTS

-1.1 INDO Zambia Bank shall exercise sole discretion as to any and all contents of the advertisement.
+1.1 INDO Zambia Bank Limited shall exercise sole discretion as to any and all contents of the advertisement.

 ALTERING ADVERTS

-2.1 INDO Zambia Bank reserves the right to change adverts on the billboards at any time during the period of this agreement without any further charges by FirstMark.
-All costs related to the changing of the adverts shall be on INDO Zambia Bank account.
+2.1 INDO Zambia Bank Limited reserves the right to change adverts on the billboards at any time during the period of this agreement without any further charges by FirstMark.
+All costs related to the changing of the adverts shall be on the tenant’s account.
 Liability of the flex is on Firstmark’ account as we provide insurance cover at minimal costs incurred by the client.

 MAINTENANCE